aboutcode-org/dejacode/docs/integrations-jira.rst

 - A **Jira user account** with sufficient permissions (at least *Create Issues* and *Edit Issues*) in that project.

-Create Custom *DejaCode Request* Work Type
+Create Custom "DejaCode Request" Work Type
 ------------------------------------------

 .. warning::